Laioutr

 Component cache

-4. Runs component resolvers only for those.
+2. Runs component resolvers only for missing pairs

 export default defineMyAppComponentResolver({